feathersjs/docs/api/channels.md

 ### app.on('login')

-`app.on('login', (user, info) => {})` is sent by the [authentication module](./authentication/server.md) also contains the connection in the `meta` object that is passed as the second parameter.
+`app.on('login', (user, info) => {})` is sent by the [authentication module](./authentication/server.md) and also contains the connection in the `info` object that is passed as the second parameter.
 Note that it can also be `undefined` if the login happened through e.g. REST which does not support real-time connectivity.

 This is a good place to add the connection to channels related to the user (e.g. chat rooms, admin status etc.)